clerk/javascript/.changeset/tidy-worms-tan.md

 '@clerk/clerk-js': patch
 ---

-- Merge the two password field onBlur behaviours into one and address spacing issues
+- Address spacing issues when password feedback message changes
 - Add a full stop in form feedback(errors and warnings) when needed